Analysis | Biden sends an international message about democracy that resonates here at home

 Remember, what’s displayed above isn’t really any measure of policy views.
 Instead, it’s a measure of the extent to which parties respect democratic traditions.

 This was Biden’s point: The world was being tempted away from relying on liberal democracy as a tool for allocating power.
 He was offering his comments to an international body with an obvious focus on countries such as China and Russia.
-But his message was also, intentionally or not, something of a repudiation of the political party of the man who lived in that house one month ago.
+But his message was also, intentionally or not, something of a repudiation of the political party of the man who lived in the White House one month ago.